davesweb/bricklink-api/readme.md

 requests directly against the Bricklink API.
 This package also provides some repositories for easier and object-oriented communication with the Bricklink API.

-This package is still in an Alpha version, not every API call is tested.
-Use at your own risk for now.

 ## Installation

 `composer require davesweb/bricklink-api`